UBCO-COSC499-Summer-2024/team-7-capstone-team-7-falcon/backend/README.md

 ### Testing

-In this project, every line of code you are adding must be tested both manually and automatically.
+In this project, every line of code added has to be both manually and automatically tested.
 For automation purposes, we use [Jest](https://jestjs.io/) to run unit and integration tests.

 Unit tests, typically for files ending with `*.service.ts`, are added to the same workspace with the following file extension `*.service.spec.ts`.

 Integration tests, typically for files ending with `*.controller.ts`, are added to the `test` folder with the the file extension `*.integration.ts`.

-Before running the tests you will have to create a test database as integration tests depend on it.
-NOTE: You will only need to do this once unless you re-created Postgres docker image.
+Before running the tests, you will first have to create a test database as the integration tests require it.
+Note that you will only need to do this once unless the Postgres docker image was re-created.

-To create a database, run (it will prompt you for a `postgres` user password):
+To create a database, run (you will be prompted to enter a `postgres` user password):

 ```bash
 psql -c 'create database test;' -U postgres -h localhost